DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 * **It simplifies the creation of action creators and reducers.**
 * **createSlice = createAction + createReducer.**
 * It doesn't use switch or case statement.
-* Each Slice reducer "owns" it state independently.
+* Each Slice reducer "owns" it state indpendently.
 ---
 #### createSlice Arguments
   * name